realnedsanders/Coordination-Trilemma/appendix-b.md

 Whether you call the source of purposive structure "God" is somewhat semantic.
 The key metaphysical claim is identical across traditions: **Purpose is real, objective, and discoverable - reality has intelligence-like properties.**

-This isn't proving God through theology.
-This is showing that human survival requires purposive structure—and purposive structure requires something very much like intelligent design.
+We're showing that human survival requires purposive structure, and purposive structure requires something very much like intelligent design, rather than proving God through theology.

 **For detailed analysis of objective "oughtness" and why minimal telic realism is both necessary and defensible, see §5.4 below.**